lostfile1/numb/README.md

 # numb
-a random number gen written in c you can chose how high you want to go
+a random number generator written in c that will pick a number from 1 to what ever you chose
 -----------------------------------------------------------------------
-ex numb < max num >
+ex numb.exe < max num >

 it also works in ms-dos how ever i havent tested that yet